waku-org/research/docs/incentivisation.md

 # Evaluation

-We should think about what the success metrics for an incentivized protocol are, and how to measure them both in simulated settings, as well as in a live network.
+We should think about what the success metrics for an incentivised protocol are, and how to measure them both in simulated settings, as well as in a live network.

 # Longer-term future work

 - Analyze privacy issues - see https://github.com/waku-org/research/issues/61
-- Analyze decentralized storage protocols and their relevance e.g. as back-end storage for Store servers - see https://github.com/waku-org/research/issues/34
+- Analyze decentralised storage protocols and their relevance e.g. as back-end storage for Store servers - see https://github.com/waku-org/research/issues/34
 - Analyze the role of message senders, in particular, whether they should pay for sending non-ephemeral messages - see https://github.com/waku-org/research/issues/32
-- Generalize incentivization protocol to other Waku light protocols (Lightpush and Filter) - see https://github.com/waku-org/research/issues/67.
+- Generalise incentivisation protocol to other Waku light protocols (Lightpush and Filter) - see https://github.com/waku-org/research/issues/67.